LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/exercises.rst

         shuttle.
 Each iteration, decrease the fuel level by 100 units for each astronaut aboard.
 Also, increase the altitude by 50 kilometers.

 #.
-After the loops complete, output the result with the phrase, “The shuttle gained an altitude of ___ km.”
+After the loops complete, output the result with the phrase, "The shuttle gained an altitude of ___ km."
-    | If the altitude is 2000 km or higher, add “Orbit achieved!”
+    | If the altitude is 2000 km or higher, add "Orbit achieved!"
-    | Otherwise add, “Failed to reach orbit.”
+    | Otherwise add, "Failed to reach orbit."